 If the above is true with respect to judges as decision-makers, it must equally be true of parole board members, correctional officials or any other actor exercising discretion in our criminal justice system.

-Decision Theory and the Non-Scientific Factors: Decision-Making in Parole
+Decision-Making in Parole

 I would now like to apply the six steps in making a decision, including their interrelationships with the non-scientific or subjective factors, to the process by which parole decisions are made.